Southern Maine Women's Re-entry Center

 The program uses gender-responsive principles as the foundation of all its programming and operations.

-The Center houses up to 64 women and is located in York County.
+The Center houses up to 64 women and is located in Cumberland County.

 To be eligible for the SMRC, a woman